spatie/laravel-binary-uuid/README.md

      * @var array
      */
     protected $uuids = [
-        'country_uuid' // foreign key
+        'country_uuid' // foreign or related key
     ];
 }
 ```

 In your JSON you will see `uuid` and `country_uuid` in their textual representation.
 If you're also making use of composite primary keys, the above works well enough too.
-Just include your keys in the `$uuidAttributes` array or override the `getKeyName()` method on your model and return your composite primary keys as an array of keys.
+Just include your keys in the `$uuids` array or override the `getKeyName()` method on your model and return your composite primary keys as an array of keys.
+You can also customize the UUID text attribute suffix name.
+In the code above, instead of '\_text' it's '\_str'.

 #### A note on the `uuid` blueprint method